Guide: What is Ebola?

 Ebola is a very serious disease and lots of people in West Africa have been affected recently.

-Health experts say people in UK should not be worried.
+Health experts say people in the UK should not be worried as it's extremely unlikely it will reach this country.

 22nd August- Two American aid workers recover from Ebola after being treated with an experimental drug ZMapp.